StarCpt/SE-Image-Converter/README.md

 **IMPORTANT: If you do not have .Net 5 installed you will need to install it from Microsoft.
-Make sure to install the right version for your system. (x86 or x64)**
+Make sure to install the right version for your system. (.Net 5 desktop runtime, pick x86 or x64 depending on your system.)** Search for .net 5 on google or use this link: https://dotnet.microsoft.com/en-us/download/dotnet/5.0

 Dev branch for c++ stuff